-3.1.
-Objective: Establish and implement a 20-year plan to protect and enhance the natural environment in the Village.
+- 3.1.
+Objective: Establish and implement a 20-year plan to protect and enhance the natural environment in the Village. - 3.1.1.

-3.1.1.
 Recommendation: Identify natural and cultural resources worthy of Critical Environmental Area (CEA) designation under SEQRA and prepare appropriate CEA documents for such designations.

 - 3.1.2.
 Recommendation: Identify and map steep slope areas and consider steep slope protection measures such as studying the Town of Ossining's Steep Slopes Protection Law as a model. - 3.1.3.
 Recommendation: Work with appropriate agencies (e.g., the N.Y.
 Department of Environmental Conservation, the N.Y.
 Office of Parks, Recreation and Historic Preservation, and the Army Corps of Engineers) to research and identify methods of protecting shorelines from erosion. - 3.1.4.
 Recommendation: Establish and implement a shoreline protection plan that includes protection of both habitat and vegetation. - 3.1.5.
-Recommendation: Allow the Village to accept conservation easements, - 3.1.6.
+Recommendation: Allow the Village to accept conservation easements. - 3.1.6.
 Recommendation: Consider enactment of a new "Land Conservation" District in the Zoning Law for lands that could be subject to conservation easements and other similar designations. - 3.1.7.
-Recommendation: Consider establishing and implementing local wetlands protection measures. - 3.1.8.
+Recommendation: Consider establishing and implementing local wetlands protection measures - 3.1.8.
 Recommendation: Build on the open space inventory conducted for this Plan and consider measures to preserve open space, such as conservation easements and incentive zoning. - 3.1.9.
 Recommendation: Work with state and federal governments to ensure thorough remediation of contaminants at the Marathon and Boat Club sites. - 3.1.10.
 Recommendation: Work with the New York State Department of Health and the Town of Philipstown to ensure the integrity of the Village water supply.
 See also 5.6.2. - 3.1.11.
 Recommendation: Ensure that the sewage treatment plant operates in an environmentally sound manner.
-Also, see Section 5.5. - 3.1.12.
-Recommendation: Consider floodplain protection measures, and ensure that residents are informed of any changes in the Federal Emergency Management Agency (FEMA) insurance floodplain map that may affect their properties. - 3.1.13.
-Recommendation: Clarify ownership of lands adjacent to Back Brook and Foundry Brook. - 3.1.14.
-Recommendation: Consider enactment of established methods for maintaining Back Brook's and Foundry Brook's forested riparian corridor.
-Consider establishing buffer zones and using the DEC's Trees for Tribs program. - 3.2.
-Objective: Ensure that areas of scenic significance are protected and that new development avoids or minimizes impacts on natural resources to the maximum extent.
+Also, see Section 5.5. - 3.2.
+Objective: Ensure that areas of scenic significance are protected and that new development avoids or minimizes impacts on natural resources to the maximum extent. - 3.2.1.

-- 3.2.1.
 Recommendation: Review the 1987 map of scenic views, ensure that it is complete and consistent with NYS Scenic Areas of Statewide Significance (SASS) regulations, and identify specific measures that can be adopted to preserve such scenic views. - 3.2.2.
 Recommendation: Amend the Village Zoning Law to implement New York State Coastal Management Program policies (Scenic Areas of Statewide Significance (SASS) regulation, 19 NYCRR Part 602, Policy 24).
-Integrate the State guidelines into the Planning Board's review of subdivisions and site plans which would require determination of whether a proposed development could affect scenic resources.
+Integrate the State guidelines into the Planning Board's review of subdivisions and site plans which would require determination of whether a

+- proposed development could affect scenic resources.
 Consider adoption of CEA designation for scenic resources as well. - 3.2.3.
 Recommendation: Consider enacting tools to mitigate impacts on views such as clustering or orienting structures to retain views, save open space and provide visual organization to a development. - 3.2.4.
 Recommendation: Amend Village Zoning Law and Subdivision regulations to require submission of a resource analysis map for the site and surrounding area prior to the sketch plan phase to assist applicants and the Planning Board to design a subdivision or site plan around a site's natural features. - 3.2.5.
 Recommendation: Consider the creation of scenic overlay districts with their own special requirements.